5 Power Thoughts To Help You Change Your Life Forever

 Nobody escapes.
 What matters is how you carry on afterwards.
 What are your thoughts and feelings?
 Every time you make a mistake, you must treat it like a learning experience.

 Thomas Edison said he did not make 10,000 failures creating the light bulb.
-He learned 10,000 ways that didn't work.
-Each one was a learning experience.
+He learned 10,000 ways it didn't work.
+Each one was simply a learning experience.

 Emphasizing again, making mistakes is a part of life.
 Period, end of story.
 So, like I said above, the key to success is to learn the mistake's lesson and then, from that...improve.
 In other words, learn and improve, learn and improve, and so on.